shoya4000/AoE2DE-Auto-predictions-Streamer.bot/README.md

 Will continue to add to this:
 1. Getting each player colour/player number from the match info
 2. Steps for using the variable data with CaptureAge
-3. Please send further suggestions, feedback, and fixing any issues you may find
+3. Please send further suggestions, feedback, and issues found to be fixed

 ## License